-Welcome to my Wuffings’ Website, which aims to provide a focus for the study of Sutton Hoo and the history and culture of the Wuffing Kingdom of East Anglia and beyond.
+Welcome to Dr Sam Newton’s Wuffings’ Website Website, which aims to provide a focus for the study of Sutton Hoo and the history and culture of the Wuffing Kingdom of East Anglia and beyond.

-Please scroll down for information about (1) Wuffing Education study-days, (2) my weekly seminars, (3) my lectures, (4) my works, (5) my books and publications, and (6) some old but still occasionally useful resources for Wuffing & Sutton Hoo Studies.
+Please scroll down for information about (1) Wuffing Education study-days, study-mornings, and other events (2) my weekly seminars, (3) available lectures, (4) about me and my works, (5) my books and other publications, and (6) some old but still occasionally useful resources for Wuffing & Sutton Hoo Studies.

-Friday 22nd March 2024: The Old English Eastertide – an online study-day with Dr Sam Newton FSA.
-Rediscover the magic of Eastertide with a look at its pre-Christian origins and at the way in which it was celebrated in early England.
+Friday 4th April 2025: The Old English Eastertide – an online study-day with Dr Sam Newton FSA evoking the magic of the old Eastertide festival with a look at its pre-Christian origins and the way in which it was celebrated in early England.

-or click here for the full programme on Eventbrite.
+– click here for the full programme on Eventbrite –

 3. If you wish to book me to deliver a lecture or study-day, click here for a selection of titles.